-Contributed by Bob Rawlins, oxygen user and consultant to CAIRE Inc.~
+Contributed by Bob Rawlins, consultant to CAIRE Inc.~

 Many love the heat and humidity.
 Especially if you live by or on a beach, or any water for that matter.
 When I was of the younger age it didn’t bother me as much either.